tdkehoe/Angular-Data-Transfer/README.md

 </app-child-component>
 ```

-*Tip:* If your data isn't transferring between components, check the parent HTML view first.
+*Tip:* If your data isn't transferring between components, check the parent HTML view template first.
 I put the `@Output()` codes above the `@Input()` codes.
 I alphabetize each set of codes.
 As you scale your app you can get thirty, forty, or more of these codes.
 You must be able to see these codes without squinting.

 #### `@Output()` in the child TypeScript class controller